thephpleague/plates/README.md

 // Load any additional extensions
 $plates->loadExtension(new \Plates\Extension\Asset('/path/to/public'));

-// Any any additional, namespaced folders
+// Any any additional folders
 $plates->addFolder('emails', '/path/to/emails');
 ```